Low-latency communication network using imperix RealSync

 Xilinx Aurora with specialized packet routing

 Our protocol uses the proven Xilinx Aurora 8b/10b layer 2 protocol, with intelligent packet switching for best-in-class performance.
-Furthermore, packet aggregation is also used to optimized the protocol efficiency.
+Furthermore, packet aggregation is also used to optimize the protocol efficiency.

 PESnetSyCCoRealSync